-All NFES teachers are highly qualified as well as the administrators.
-All administrators, teachers, and paraprofessionals hold clear, renewable, Georgia certificates and meet professionally qualified criteria.
+All NFES administrators and teachers are professionally qualified.
+All administrators, teachers, and paraprofessionals hold clear, renewable, Georgia certificates and meet professionally qualified criteria to maintain these certificates as required by the State of Georgia.
 The quality of the staff is further reflected in the educational degrees of North Fayette Elementary School's teachers and their years of experience.
-The average years of experience is 14 and 49% have Master's degrees or higher.